TonyKennah/PluckierOdds/README.md

 ## Application Output

-If all is good you will see the length of the files in standard out
+If all is good you will see the length of the file in standard out:

    - Length of file is: 37202 bytes
-   - Length of file is: 37202 bytes

-and two identical files will be created in the project root folder:
+A single file will be created in the project root folder with the following name format:

-   - yyyy.mm.dd.ODDS.data
-   - yyyy-mm-dd.ODDSlatest.data
+   - `YYYY-MM-DDODDS.data`

-   These files will contain horses from numerous markets that were specified in the code "GB", "IE", "ZA", "FR", "AE", and "US".
-The names listed with current odds from the win only market (seperated by a #):
+   This file will contain horses from numerous markets that were specified in the code ("GB", "IE", "ZA", "FR", "AE", and "US").
+The names are listed with the current odds from the win-only market, separated by a `#`:

         Emilys Choice#11.5
         Montauk Memoirs#2.08